apptainer/singularity-admindocs/admin_quickstart.rst

 overview of :ref:`configuing <configuring_overview>`, :ref:`Singularity architecture <singularity-architecture>`,
 and :ref:`Singularity security <singularity-security>`.

-..
-This document will cover installation and administration points of Singularity on a Linux host.
-This will also cover an
-.. overview of :ref:`configuing <configuing_overview>`, :ref:`Singularity architecture <singularity-architecture>`,
-.. and :ref:`Singularity security <singularity-security>`.

 For all other information, and installation for other OS(s), see the `user installation guide <https://www.sylabs.io/guides/3.0/user-guide/installation.html>`_.